f-23/react-native-passkey/README.md

 #### largeBlob

-As of version 3.0 the newly added largeBlob extension should work out of the box for both iOS and Android.
+As of version 3.0 the newly added largeBlob extension should work out of the box for iOS only.

 #### PRF